 H-1B Visa Retention Specialist Jobs

-Retention Specialist roles qualify for H-1B sponsorship when the position requires a bachelor's degree in a directly related field such as business, human resources, or organizational psychology.
+Retention Specialist roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in a directly related field such as business, human resources, or organizational psychology.
 Many customer success and employee retention teams at mid-to-large employers file LCAs regularly, making this a viable path for skilled professionals seeking long-term U.S. work authorization.

-See All Retention Specialist JobsOverview
+Find H-1B Visa Retention Specialist JobsOverview

 Showing 5 of 90+ Retention Specialist jobs

-See all 90+ Retention Specialist jobs
+See all 90+ Retention Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Retention Specialist roles.